-The Board of Directors has in March 2018 elected the following members to the Research & Development Committee:
+The Board of Directors has in March 2019 elected the following members to the Research & Development Committee:

-- Martin Mackay (elected, chair and member since 2018; independent) - Brian Daniels (re-elected, member since the establishment in 2017; independent) - Sylvie Gregoire (re-elected, member since the establishment in 2017; independent) - Thomas Rantzau (elected, member since 2018; employee representative; not independent)
+- Martin Mackay (re-elected, chair and member since 2018; independent) - Brian Daniels (re-elected, member since the establishment in 2017; independent) - Sylvie Gregoire (re-elected, member since the establishment in 2017; independent) - Thomas Rantzau (re-elected, member since 2018; employee representative; not independent)

 The Research & Development Committee consists of three members who are independent, including the chair, as defined in the Danish Corporate Governance Recommendations and one member, the employee representative, who is non-independent.
-According to the Danish Corporate Governance Recommendations a majority of the members of a board committee shall qualify as independent.
-Hence, the composition of the Research & Development Committee adheres to the Danish Corporate Governance Recommendations

-The Research & Development Committee conducted five meetings in 2018.
-All Research & Development Committee members attended all committee meetings within the member's term in 2018.
-Please refer to the Annual Report on pp. 50-51 for a detailed attendance overview.
+According to the Danish Corporate Governance Recommendations a majority of the members of a board committee should qualify as independent.
+Hence, the composition of the Research & Development Committee adheres to the Danish Corporate Governance Recommendations.
+The Research & Development Committee conducted six meetings in 2019.
+All Research & Development Committee members attended all committee meetings within the member's term in 2019.
+Please refer to the Annual Report on p.
+39 for a detailed attendance overview.

-Research & Development Committee Report for 2018
+Research & Development Committee Report for 2019

-The R&D Committee was established in March 2017 as a temporary committee.
-In 2018 the Board of Directors decided that the R&D Committee should be a permanent committee.
 The R&D Committee works according to an Annual Work Plan with fixed agenda items.
 In addition, the R&D Committee meets when developments require additional meetings.
-The R&D Committee has in 2018 met five times and dealt with the following matters:
+The R&D Committee has in 2019 met six times and dealt with the following matters: